 Summary

-The Mountain Maryland Ministry Group connects with eight churches located in seven different cities.
-We are: Barrelville, First of Cumberland, Emmitsburg, First of Frostburg, Frederick, Hagerstown, Hancock, and St. Andrew (Williamsport).
-We meet for lunch from 11-1 pm on the 5th Wednesday of the month.
+The Mountain Maryland Ministry Group connects with seven churches located in seven different cities.
+We are: Barrelville, First of Cumberland, Emmitsburg, First of Frostburg, Hagerstown, Hancock, and St. Andrew (Williamsport).
+We meet for lunch from 11-1 pm multiple times throughout the year.

-We are committed to support one another in our Shared Ministry, living out the five Ministry Group outcomes:
+We are committed to supporting one another in our Shared Ministry, living out the five Ministry Group outcomes:

 - Missional engagement with the community